Kantha Rao

 Tadepalli Lakshmi Kantha Rao (16 November 1923 – 22 March 2009) was an Indian actor and producer known for his works predominantly in Telugu cinema.
 Regarded as one of the finest method actors, Rao appeared in more than 400 feature films, starring in many, in a variety of genres including mythological, social and folklore.
+After a success string in folklore and swashbuckling films, he became popularly referred to as Kattula Kantha Rao.
 He has also acted in a few Hindi, Kannada, Tamil, and Malayalam movies.
 He has produced about five films under the Hyma Films banner.

 In the 1960s, he was one of the primary actors in Telugu cinema, along with N. T. Rama Rao and Akkineni Nageswara Rao.
-Kantha Rao was known for portraying the roles of Narada, Lord Krishna and Arjuna.
+Kantha Rao was known for portraying the roles of Narada, Lord Krishna and Arjuna in mythological films.
 He played Lakshmana in the blockbuster film Lava Kusa, for which he received Vishehsa Puraskaram in 1963.

 Early life

-Rao was born to Kesavarao and Seetaramamma at Kodad of Nalgonda district in present-day Telangana on 16 November 1923.
+Rao was born into a Telugu Brahmin family to Kesavarao and Seetaramamma at Kodad of Suryapet district in present-day Telangana on 16 November 1923.
 According to the Hindu calendar, it corresponds to Rudhirodgari Samvatsara Kartika Sudha Ashtami day.
 He lost his father the next year.
 His primary education was done in Gudibanda and Khammam.
 He was exposed to puranas and Hindu epic stories from his grandmother.

 Career

 Surabhi Drama troupe has visited their village.
 Impressed by their professional performances, he established "Balamitra Natya Mandali" and used to play Gayopakhyanam and Madhuseva plays with his friends.
 He played the character Brahma in Sri Krishna Leelalu in the group "Surabhi" and subsequently in the plays Madhuseva, Kanakatara and Telugu Talli.

-Rao was sent to Tenali to deviate from the drama activities.
+Rao was sent to Tenali to distract from the drama activities.
 Tenali used to be very active in drama activities with stalwarts like Pulipati Lakshminarayana.
 He used to stay in same street where Rentachintala Satyanarayana and Banda Kanakalingeswara Rao used to live.

-He then shifted to Madras in 1950 and used stay with T. Krishnamachari, who used to work as assistant director for H. M. Reddy's Rohini Pictures.
+He then shifted to Madras in 1950 and used to stay with T. Krishnamachari, who used to work as assistant director for H. M. Reddy's Rohini Pictures.

-H. M. Reddy gave him chance to play a small role in Nirdoshi in 1951 and as his hero for Pratigna in 1953.
+H. M. Reddy gave him a chance to play a small role in Nirdoshi in 1951 and as his hero for Pratigna in 1953.
 He has acted in 450 films and in about 100 films as hero, whereas in others as different character roles.
 They include some popular roles in films like Jayasimha (1955), Shri Krishna Pandaviyam (1966), Guruvunu Minchina Sishyudu (1963), Lava Kusha (1963), Nartanasala (1963), Pandava Vanavasam (1965) and Muthyala Muggu (1975).
 His last movie was Pandurangadu, with Balakrishna, directed by K. Raghavendra Rao in 2008.

-He made four films in between 1969 and 1974, Saptaswaralu, Gandara Gandadu, Premajeevulu and Gundelu Theesina Monagadu and lost all his previous earnings.
+He produced four films between 1969 and 1974, Saptaswaralu, Gandara Gandadu, Premajeevulu and Gundelu Theesina Monagadu and lost all his previous earnings.
 The last film he made was Swathi Chinukulu.
-Subsequently, he shifted to Hyderabad.
+Subsequently, he moved to Hyderabad.